Banana Date Bread

 Bread Machine Method

-Heat water to 110°F to 115°F. Stir in ½ teaspoon sugar and yeast.
+- Add yeast to warm tap water (110°F to 115°F).
+Stir to dissolve.
 Allow to set until yeast is bubbly and a foam layer appears.
-In medium mixing bowl, beat egg(s), bananas, vanilla, sugar, oil, and salt.
+In medium mixing bowl, beat egg(s), bananas, sugar, oil, and salt.
 Add the yeast mixture and 1-cup flour; beat 2 minutes.
 By hand, stir in dates and enough remaining flour to make firm dough.
 Knead on floured surface until smooth and elastic, 5 to 7 minutes; add additional flour if necessary.
 Place in greased bowl; turn to grease top.
 Cover; let rise in warm place until dough tests “ripe.”
 (Gently stick two fingers in the risen dough up to the second knuckle and take them out.
 If hole indentations remain, the dough is “ripe.”)